p4-team/ctf/2017-05-18-confidence-finals/keygenme/README.md

         break
 ```

-One of valid keys was
+One of valid serial keys was
 `2S6JE-L492K-M8II0-KNU1M-XAXDV`

+This RE challenge was really interesting, because you were supposed to "go up" from meaningless operations on bits to higher understanding of what's going on, connecting smaller abstraction into bigger ones, finally ending up with 3 LoC python script.